PLAN Constitution

 As available, scholarships will be offered to Association members.
 Specific criteria and application information will be made available at least 30 days before the due date for all scholarship opportunities.

-The Executive Board or a specially-convened Scholarship Committee will evaluate applications and award scholarships.
+The Board or a specially-convened Scholarship Committee will evaluate applications and award scholarships.

 All scholarships awardees will be announced in the newsletter and on the website.